UK Modern Slavery Statement for 2026

 About Heartflow

-As of December 31, 2024, we had approximately 700 employees worldwide, the majority of whom are located in the United States, with 12 employees located in the United Kingdom, all of whom are skilled sales and support service professionals.
+As of December 31, 2025, we had approximately 700 employees worldwide, the majority of whom are located in the United States, with no more than twenty-five employees located in the United Kingdom.

 Heartflow operates production facilities in the United States.
 Heartflow does not have manufacturing facilities, and does not have any production facilities in the UK.
 Heartflow’s product is delivered digitally to customers and as such, there are no materials or components in the design, development, and manufacture of our products.